Chart Color Schemes

 Wilsonton Heights ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Wilsonton Heights had a cultural diversity below average, with 88.3% citizens, 88.3% born in Australia, and 91.4% speaking English only at home.
-Christianity was the main religion, comprising 53.3%.
-Notably, 'Other' religion made up 4.0%, compared to Rest of Qld's 2.2%.
+Wilsonton Heights had a cultural diversity index below average, with 88.3% of its population being Australian citizens born in Australia speaking English only at home.
+Christianity was the predominant religion, accounting for 53.3%.
+The most notable overrepresentation was in the 'Other' category, which comprised 4.0%, compared to 2.2% regionally.

 Frequently Asked Questions - Diversity